matt-goldman/BlakeDocs/src/Pages/3 Deploying/GitHubPages.md

 quickAccess: 4
 ---

-- GitHub Pages
-- Netlify, Vercel, and other static hosts
-- Self-host as a Blazor app
-- GitHub Actions CI

-* GitHub Pages

-* Static hosting (Netlify, Vercel, etc.)

-* Self-hosting as a Blazor WASM app
+- Mention using GitHub pages to host SWAs, with a link to the GitHub docs

-* Using GitHub Actions to build & deploy
+- Mention GitHub Actions to deploy
+- More detail use the Simple Tailwind Blog as an example as it contains workflows for deploying to both Azure and GitHub Pages